Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 After browsing to the store you will receive an exception since the controller service is not passed as a parameter by default:

 1. Open the begin solution **MvcMusicStore.sln** at **Source\Ex01-Injecting Controller\Begin**.

+1. Follow these steps to install the **NuGet** package dependencies.

+	1. Open the **NuGet** **Package Manager Console**.
+To do this, select **Tools | Library Package Manager | Package Manager Console**.

+	1. In the **Package Manager Console,** type **Install-Package NuGetPowerTools**.

+	1. After installing the package, type **Enable-PackageRestore**.

+	1. Build the solution.
+The **NuGet** dependencies will be downloaded and installed automatically.

+	>**Note:** One of the advantages of using NuGet is that you don't have to ship all the libraries in your project, reducing the project size.
+With NuGet Power Tools, by specifying the package versions in the Packages.config file, you will be able to download all the required libraries the first time you run the project.
+This is why you will have to run these steps after you open an existing solution from this lab.

+	>For more information, see this article: <http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages>.

 1. Press **F5** to run the application.